-Central Carolina Community Foundation will move office to BullStreet District in Fall 2018
+Central Carolina Community Foundation Will Move Office to BullStreet District

-Central Carolina Community Foundation, the Midlands’ expert on philanthropy, will move in late Fall 2018 to a new, light-filled office in the First Base Building in the BullStreet District in downtown Columbia overlooking the Columbia Fireflies’ baseball field at Spirit Communications Park.
+Central Carolina Community Foundation, the Midlands’ expert on philanthropy, will move in early 2019 to a new, light-filled office in the First Base Building in the BullStreet District in downtown Columbia overlooking the Columbia Fireflies’ baseball field at Spirit Communications Park.
 Learn more about the Community Foundation at http://www.yourfoundation.org.

 “The Community Foundation is thrilled to join the rapidly growing BullStreet District community,” says JoAnn Turnquist, president & CEO of Central Carolina Community Foundation.
 “We look forward to calling the First Base Building at BullStreet home.”